Subscribe to Pro or Enterprise plans to unlock this feature.

 Become a smarter investor today.

-The statistic highlights Dollar General’s Revenue by Product Category from Q1 FY 2016 to the latest quarter.
+This statistic highlights Dollar General’s Revenue by Product Category, reported on a quarterly basis from Q1 2016 onwards.

 An American chain of variety stores, Dollar General Corporation, is headquartered in Tennessee and operates 15,000 stores in the United States, as of July 2018.
 James Luther Turner and Cal Turner-owned this company as a family-owned business called J.L.
 Turner and Son in Scottsville, Kentucky, in the year 1939.
 In 1955, the company changed the name to Dollar General Corporation, while in 1968, the company went public on the NYSE.
 In 2017, Dollar General grew to become one of the most profitable stores in the rural United States, with revenue reaching around $21 billion and In 1999 & 2018, the company is recognized by Fortune 500.

 Per this statistic on Dollar General’s Revenue by Product Category, we can see the company mainly categorized the products into four broad categories: Apparel section comprises of clothing of men and women of all ages, along with accessory wearing; Home Products comprises of basic kinds of stuff usually used in homes ranging from Kitchen & Dining to Home Décor; Seasonal comprises of items related to any occasions, seasonal usage, and emergency items; and Consumables consists of rest of the items sorted as per usage and purpose.